MadD0c/Ananke/README.md

 - Nozzle cleaning macros from [edwardyeeks Decontaminator Purge Bucket Nozzle Scrubber Mod](https://github.com/VoronDesign/VoronUsers/tree/master/orphaned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_%26_Nozzle_Scrubber)

 ## Requrements
 For now this is fully contained.
-The only external requirement is the install of [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)
+The only external requirement is the install of [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging).
+This repository also needs to be cloned into your `printer_data/config`

 ## Installation
 Clone this repository into your `printer_data/config`